Updated on

 A tracheostomy or tracheotomy is a surgical incision of the front of the neck into the trachea to open the airway.
-A tracheostomy tube is placed into the opening and connected to a mechanical ventilator or another oxygen delivery device.
+A tracheostomy tube is placed into the opening and may be connected to a mechanical ventilator or another oxygen delivery device.
 The term “trach” is used as an abbreviation.

 Early tracheostomy should be done 5–7 days following the intubation of patients.
 It is indicated for patients with severe closed-head injuries or those requiring prolonged ventilatory support.
 It aims to reduce the risk of complications from long-term intubation, particularly subglottic stenosis (airway constriction between the vocal cords and trachea).
 Likewise, tracheostomy is also advised 5-7 days post-intubation in non-trauma patients with unsuccessful ventilator weaning.

-The most common setting for tracheostomies is an operating room when patients are completely unconscious during the surgery.
+The most common setting for performing tracheostomies is an operating room when patients are completely unconscious during the surgery.
 If general anesthesia will compromise the airway or if the procedure is performed outside the operating room, a local anesthetic to numb the neck and throat is employed.

-Types of Tracheostomies:
+Types of tracheostomies include:

-• Surgical tracheostomy
+• Surgical (open) tracheostomy

 • Performed in an operating room